user18130814200115-2/User-s-Tetris/README.md

 # User-s-Tetris
-One-screen tetris player for KaiOS
+One-screen tetris player for KaiOS, A web-version for PC browsers is also avaiable at [my website](https://twester.tk/tetris.html)

 ## Install